Consulting Terminology: 120+ Buzzwords to Know

 Example: Our core competency in innovation has allowed us to lead the market in product development.

 Critical path: The sequence of tasks that determines the minimum time needed to complete a project.
+Any delay on the critical path delays the entire project.

 Example: Identifying the critical path is essential for ensuring that we meet our project deadline.